 Learn how to set up URL forwarding or redirects with Cloudflare.

-If you want to forward or redirect traffic to a different URL, you have two options using Cloudflare:
+If you want to forward or redirect traffic to a different URL, you have the following options using Cloudflare:

-- Page Rules: Should only be used when Bulk Redirects do not meet your use case.
+- Page Rules: Should only be used when the other two options do not meet your use case.

 Redirect with Page Rules